How to use Lucidscale for the 5 pillars of cloud architecture

 Ensure your system functions at peak performance and can adapt to changes in workload to meet the demands of your organization.

 Consider the many different elements that impact performance, such as components existing in different locations, latency, load, instance size, and monitoring (just to name a few).
 When staring at several thousand lines of code, it can be challenging to analyze or anticipate cloud performance.

 For example, you may have systems located around the world to increase performance—or if servers in one region go down, your company is still operational and can avoid costly downtime and service disruption.

 Part of this performance strategy likely requires your organization to examine horizontal or vertical scaling structures.

-Lucidchart Cloud Insights helps you better understand how all the components of your architecture work together (or lack thereof).
+Lucidscale helps you better understand how all the components of your architecture work together (or lack thereof).
 Visualize your auto-scaling groups, compute instance sizes, availability zones, relationships between resources, and all.
-Then, as you continue to experiment to find the right set up for your organization, map out different options with Lucidchart Cloud Insights, providing teams and stakeholders with accurate and up-to-date cloud visuals in the context of your metadata to facilitate the right discussions to make more informed decisions to improve performance.
+Then, as you continue to experiment to find the right set up for your organization, map out different options, providing teams and stakeholders with accurate and up-to-date cloud visuals in the context of your metadata to facilitate the right discussions to make more informed decisions to improve performance.

 Finally, security is the last piece of the CROPS acronym.
 Your architecture needs to be built to protect the confidentiality and integrity of your information, systems, and assets.

 Your company is responsible for protecting all sensitive data.
 A strong approach to security ensures you maintain compliance with all regulations and cloud security standards such as GDPR, SOC 2, PCI, and HIPAA, in case of an audit.

 First, plan ahead.
 Figure out how to implement security even before you’ve architected the system.
 It will be harder to patch, approach, and implement security after the system is architected and deployed.